How DAL (Delta Air Lines) Makes Money in 2025: A Deep-Dive With Income Statement

 - R&D: Not separately disclosed for Q3 2025

-- SG&A: $1.04B (+61.3% YoY, 6.2% of revenue) β includes sales, marketing, and administrative functions, reflecting increased investment in customer experience and digital initiatives
+- SG&A: $1.04B (+61.3% YoY, 6.2% of revenue) — includes sales, marketing, and administrative costs, reflecting increased investment in customer experience and digital initiatives.

-- DAL continues to invest in operational efficiency and customer service while maintaining cost discipline.
+- DAL continues to invest in growth and customer service while maintaining efficiency in core operations.

 Net Income